CWEA offers various study guides for certification exams,

 Some other study sources available to test takers are:

 1.)
-CWEA study guides (available to order online at www.cwea.org,
+CWEA study guides (available by download online or for purchase emailing us).

 Registering for the Study Session